 "Geography is the study of earth as the home of people".
 Yi-Fu Tuan Geographers examine the cultures, societies, physical landscapes and environments of the Earth using a unique combination of the humanities, social and natural sciences.
 We view the Earth and its inhabitants through the processes that form and transform the world we live in using a spatial perspective.
 This particularly geographical way of looking at the world allows for an inter-disciplinary exploration of processes as they operate in a specific place.
 As a student of geography, you will learn to view the world using this geographical lens.
 You will also learn the skills of producing geographical information through data collection and analysis.
 Methods such as questionnaire surveys, field observation, interviews, field measurement and satellite remote sensing allow us to develop a geographical understanding of the world.
 These methods are taught from First Year and practiced in field-work in a variety of urban and rural locations.

-The central business district of Christchurch is still a flat, bleak and partly unrestored wasteland after the devastating earthquake of 2011.
-185 people died.
-This simple temporary memorial of 185 empty chairs of all kinds, each painted an identical white, commemorates them.
-Photo: P.Macéinrí Field work is central to geographical education, so every Major and Joint honours student completes a week of field-work during the second year of the degree.
+Field work is central to geographical education, so every Major and Joint honours student completes a week of field-work during the second year of the degree.
 Other modules offer additional opportunities to develop your field research skills.
 The ancient art of cartography has developed in the digital age to encompass much more than mapmaking.
 Geographic Information Systems (GIS), which you will be introduced to in Geography, allow us to manage and analyse geographical data.
 Geographers examine geographical processes in a variety of thematic areas within geography including landscape, heritage, migration, culture, food, tourism, environment, economy, cities, climate, geomorphology, development etc. As a first-year student of geography you will be introduced to the thematic areas and methods of geography and in subsequent years you will have the opportunity of developing your particular interests.